chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

         set omega_z      = -10
     end

-In the ``velocity source`` subsection, we specify with ``type = srf``t hat we are in a single rotating reference frame.
+In the ``velocity source`` subsection, we specify with ``type = srf`` that we are in a single rotating reference frame.
 Since a centrifugal and a Coriolis force are induced by the rotating movement of the system, we are in a non-Galilean reference frame.
 These two additional force contributions must be taken into account in the Navier-Stokes equations and by setting the ``type`` parameter to ``srf`` we do so.
 The ``omega_z`` parameter represents the angular velocity of the reference frame.

 Force